-Here are 10 things to do in Hougang and Buangkok – the most underrated neighbourhoods in the North-East – that are worth a visit:
+Here are 10 things to do in Hougang and Buangkok – the most underrated neighbourhoods in the North-East – that make them worth a visit.

 No visit to Hougang or Buangkok is complete without taking a stroll at Punggol Park while enjoying the view of the greenery and the 5-hectare oval lake.
 The park extends into the heartlands of Hougang, with its entrance located along Avenue 10.

 There are several benches scattered around the circumference of the lake, great for relaxing and spotting wild animals like monitor lizards and otters.

 For the fitspos out there, the park has a 1.3km running track and large exercise corner with plenty of equipment such as pull-up bars and sit-up stations.
 There are also plenty of spots for family picnics on the weekend and fun activities for the kids – think inline skating classes held by SkateXtreme instructors.

 Classes come in packages of 8 lessons for $120, with each session lasting 90 minutes.
 The classes are only conducted over the weekends at 4 different time slots – so book a slot on their website if you’re thinking of registering your kids for an engaging new activity.

 SkateXtreme Punggol Park

 Duration: 90 minutes

 2. Admire the wall murals on HDB blocks of Hougang